January 31st

 Referring to the stomach, that is!

-If one wants to ward off a hoard of health issues, keep obesity at bay, look young and energetic even in old age, then this one simple rule will be enough.
+If one wants to ward off a hoard of health issues, keep obesity at bay, and look young and energetic even in old age, then this one simple rule will be enough.

 Think of the stomach like the jar of a blender.
 If it is filled to the brim with solids, then the mixer won't be able to turn the blades.
 A jar filled half with solid ingredients and enough water to liquefy them results in a nice paste.
 The jar also needs some room to churn the solids and liquid together.
 So, the quarter that is left empty serves this purpose.
 An appropriate proportion of everything gives the best results.

 If we do not keep this in mind and overload the jar, then the blender will surely break sooner than it should!
-Similarly, if we do not abide by this rule, our body will end up bearing the brunt and wear out sooner than later.
+Similarly, if we do not abide by this rule, the body will end up bearing the brunt and wear out sooner than later.

 The choice is ours!